mslinn/dependencyReport/README.md

 98% written by Jason Zaugg.

-Cheerleading and 2% code by Mike Slinn.
+Cheerleading, documentation and 2% code by Mike Slinn.

 Daily usage by millions.